waigo/waigo/README.md

 var form = Form.new('signup');
 ```

-Waigo will automaticall look under the `forms/` file path to see if a form specification for the given id exists.
-It so it will load in this specification (what you see above) and return a `Form` instance.
+Waigo will automatically look under the `forms/` file path to see if a form specification for the given id exists.
+It so it will load in this specification and return a `Form` instance.

 ## Form fields